bernhardangele/SEPEX_poster/_extensions/quarto-ext/poster/typst-template.typ

   // The poster's content.
   body
 ) = {
   // Set the body font.
 Use a Google Font you like.
-Set size.
-Here we used Open Sans. set text(font: "Open Sans", size: 32pt) // Can change to 12pt for small size let sizes = size.split("x") let width = int(sizes.at(0)) * 1in let height = int(sizes.at(1)) * 1in
+Set size. set text(font: poster_font, size: 32pt) // Can change to 12pt for small size let sizes = size.split("x") let width = int(sizes.at(0)) * 1in
+  let height = int(sizes.at(1)) * 1in